evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 ### Additional frontends

 When you create Azure Front Door, you will have at least one frontend with hostname matching your Front Door instance name + `.azurefd.net`.
 Normally, you will add a custom domain with your domain name, for instance `api.foo-bar.org` which is configured as a CNAME record, pointing to your original FD host name.
-When I want to test new inactive (`green`) slot, I can add an extra custom domain endpoint, for example `api29cc67d2.foo-bar.org`, where `29cc67d2` is just random id, but you can use some more meaningful domain names like `api-inactive.foo-bar.org`, it doesn't really matter.
+When I want to test the new inactive (`green`) slot, I can add an extra custom domain endpoint, for example `api29cc67d2.foo-bar.org`, where `29cc67d2` is just random id, but you can use some more meaningful domain names like `api-inactive.foo-bar.org`.

 ### Rules Engine

-Azure Front Door has a concept of [Rules Engine](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine?WT.mc_id=AZ-MVP-5003837) that allows you to customize how HTTP requests gets handled and provides a more controlled behavior to back-ends.
-It supports several [actions](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine-actions?WT.mc_id=AZ-MVP-5003837) and the one that of our interest is [Modify request header](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine-actions?WT.mc_id=AZ-MVP-5003837#modify-request-header).
+Azure Front Door has a concept of [Rules Engine](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine?WT.mc_id=AZ-MVP-5003837) that allows you to customize how HTTP requests are handled and provides a more controlled behavior to back-ends.
+It supports several [actions](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine-actions?WT.mc_id=AZ-MVP-5003837) and the one that interests us is [Modify request header](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine-actions?WT.mc_id=AZ-MVP-5003837#modify-request-header).
 This action allows you to modify headers that are present in requests sent to your origin.

 Check this [tutorial](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-tutorial-rules-engine?WT.mc_id=AZ-MVP-5003837) and learn how to configure your Rules Engine.